ledancs/hFigures/README.md

 For a holistic visualization of a complex dataset, the file `complex.html` provides an overview of the library visualization capabilities.

-This library has been submited as a Software article BMC Medical Informatics and Decision Making Journal.
+This library has been submited as a Software article to the BMC Medical Informatics and Decision Making journal.

 ### Requirements
 hFigures was built with [d3.js](http://d3js.org/), a copy of the library is included in this repository.
 All rights and license terms apply to the d3.js library accordingly.